-Answer: Training is the adaptation of weights in a network such that a certain goal is achieved.
+Answer: Training adjusts weights as to minimize an error cost function.
+Training is the adaptation of weights in a network such that a certain goal is achieved.
 In a multi-layer neural networks, for instance, the goal is to minimize the error between the desired output and the actual network output.
 By training, the network learns to approximate a certain function from examples of input-output data pairs.